OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Discussion

 In E1, \our incorrectly types Minnesota as a Country rather than the gold type of Region.
-In this context, we might consider State to be a more reasonable type to predict.
-With a simple KB-matching method, we would be able to capture the surface-level information to type it as a state/province. \our relies on neither human annotations nor knowledge base.
-Obviously, introducing a knowledge base and KB-matching mechanism will further improve its performance.
+In context, we should consider State a more reasonable type to predict.
+With a simple KB-matching method, we would be able to capture the surface-level information to type it as a State/Province. \our relies on neither human annotations nor a knowledge base.
+Obviously, introducing a knowledge base and the KB-matching mechanism will further improve its performance.

 \textbf{Error Type 2: Incomplete Fine-Grained Type Ontology}

 \textbf{Sentence E2:} Valley Federal Savings \& Loan Association said Imperial Corp. of America withdrew from regulators its application to buy \textbf{five Valley Federal branches} \textit{\correct{[\textbackslash Location\textbackslash Structure]}}, leaving the transaction in limbo.